Ph3bian/country-service/README.md

 Built on the AdonisJs, AdonisJs is a Node.js web framework.

--Install the adonis cli using the command npm install -g @adonisjs/cli
+- Install the adonis cli using the command npm install -g @adonisjs/cli

--Clone repository
+- Clone repository

--Install npm dependencies
+- Install npm dependencies

--Run migrations using command adonis migration:run
+- Run migrations using command adonis migration:run

 -Run seeders using command adonis seed

--Run application using adonis serve --dev
+- Run application using adonis serve --dev

--Run application tests using adonis test
+- Run application tests using adonis test

 For more information visit [AdonisJs](https://adonisjs.com/)